rafaqz/DimensionalData.jl/docs/src/extending_dd.md

 Nearly everything in DimensionalData.jl is designed to be extensible.

-- `AbstractDimArray` are easily extended to custom array types. `Raster` or `YAXArray` are examples from other packages.
+- `AbstractDimArray` is easily extended to custom array types. `Raster` or `YAXArray` are examples from other packages.
-- `AbstractDimStack` are easily extended to custom mixed array dataset.
+- `AbstractDimStack` is easily extended to custom mixed array datasets.
     `RasterStack` or `ArViZ.Dataset` are examples.
 - `Lookup` can have new types added, e.g. to `AbstractSampled` or `AbstractCategorical`. `Rasters.Projected` is a lookup that knows